hdsdi3g/linux-springboot-packager/README.md

 The builded DEB/RPM will run some install/uninstall scripts and do a few things, apart from that, it's a classic, non-signed DEB and RPM files.

-The setup script check the presence of `bash`, `man`, `useradd`, and `systemctl`, and will deploy:
+The setup script check the presence of `bash`, `man`, `useradd` (not for CLI), and `systemctl` (idem), and will deploy:
  - A man file ([template here](src/usr/lib/linux-springboot-packager/templates/template-man.md)), as `man artifactId`
- - some example files:
+ - some example files (not for CLI):
    - An configuration file (`application.yml`)
    - An configuration log file (`log4j2.xml` or `logback.xml`)
    - An default file
  - The application `jar` file
- - A `Systemd` service file, deployed, ready to run
+ - A `Systemd` service file, deployed, ready to run (not for CLI)
+ - A command line runner (only for CLI)
  - THIRD-PARTY and LICENCE files if available.
- - An user/group and home dir for this user, as service name, to run the created service.
+ - An user/group and home dir for this user, as service name, to run the created service (not for CLI).
- - A log directory ready to get log files
+ - A log directory ready to get log files (not for CLI)

 All templates are in the `src/usr/lib/linux-springboot-packager/templates` directory.

 Java presence will _not be_ checked by the installer.
 The default service file will expect to found it in `/usr/bin/java`.
 Change it as you what after setup.

 Before deploy files, the service will be stopped (if exists and if running).
-After deploy files, it will be enabled, at boot, but not started.
+After deploy files, it will be enabled, at boot, but not started (not for CLI).

 Run the setup with: